Staubgeborener/fresh-linux-installation/README.md

 # fresh-linux-installation
-Just my setup after a fresh reinstall of my linux distribution
+Just my setup after a fresh reinstall of my linux distribution.

+I will update this from time to time.